 Cagliari - Arrival

-Our tour starts in the capital of Sardinia, Cagliari (called Cateddu in Sardinian, which means castle).
+Our tour starts in the capital of Sardinia, Cagliari (called Casteddu in Sardinian, which means castle).
 Cagliari is an ancient city with a long history.
 It has been ruled by several civilizations, and under the modern city there is a continuous stratification attesting to human settlement over the course of some five thousand years, from the Neolithic Period to today.

 Today the city is the regional, cultural, educational, political and artistic center of Sardinia and it’s also known for its diverse Art Nouveau architecture and monuments.